 - There is no sugar or carbs in distilled spirits.
 They include rum. whiskey, gin, tequila, vodka, etc. Although they begin as fermented products, the distillation removes all carbs.
 1

-Standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
+Standard drinks have the same amount of pure alcohol.
 It’s six-tenths of an ounce.
-So alcohol-wise, they’re all the same.
+In terms of alcohol, they’re all the same.

 - Calories, Carbs, and Fats in Beverages.